The Ultimate Guide to Facebook Stories in 2021

 To get started with Facebook Stories, you can either tap the ellipsis button in the top-right corner of the screen, which will open several options including Open Camera.

-You can also scroll down to find the Your Page’s Story section and tap the Add to Your Story button, which will also open the Facebook camera.
-However, if you follow this option, you won’t be able to access the Live or Video shooting options.
+You can also scroll down to find the Your Page’s Story section and tap the Add to Your Story button, which will open the Facebook camera.
+However, with this option, you won’t be able to access Facebook Live or Video shooting.

 Step #3: Creating Content for Facebook Stories